panva/draft-jose-hpke-pq-pqt/slides/ietf-126-vienna-update.md

 - `draft-ietf-jose-hpke-pq-pqt-00` is now a JOSE WG draft
 - `draft-ietf-jose-hpke-pq-pqt-01` only updated references
 - The previous overlap with COSE/JOSE hybrid work has been resolved
-- Hannes and Tiru joined as authors
+- Hannes and Tiru joined as coauthors
 - The algorithm set was simplified before adoption

 ---